venkatesh-20/venkatesh-20/README.md

-Overrall having 7+ years of experience in sales.

 Started new role as data analyst and  helping clients in their business requirements delivering through data acquisition, and driving insights through exploratory data analysis and dashboarding

 Having  knowledge of **Python,SQL,AWS,AZURE, SNOWFLAKE ,POWERBI **.